 Will Late Payments Hurt My Score the Same as Someone Else’s, or is it All Relative?

 How late payments will affect your credit score is somewhat unpredictable.
 Because the FICO formula and similar credit-scoring models are proprietary, we can only guess how any one event will affect a person’s credit score.
+We know that payment history makes up the lion’s share of your credit score, but just how it plays out can depend on a huge number of factors, including how much other information you have in your credit file.

 How Can I Avoid Having a Late Payment Hurt My Credit Score?